ablwr/my-recurse-center-syllabus/README.md

 ## video and cultural heritage and copyleft opinions

 Lots of talks and inspiration from batchmate [Marianne](http://mkcor.github.io/):
-http://ivory.idyll.org/blog/2017-digital-commons-funding.html paper about CC models
+- http://ivory.idyll.org/blog/2017-digital-commons-funding.html paper about CC models
-https://framagit.org/mkcor/free-software-ethics Marianne's talk on free software ethics!
+- https://framagit.org/mkcor/free-software-ethics Marianne's talk on free software ethics, so so so so good!
+- "pragmatic idealism"
-Potential video cultural heritage paper to read (and maybe love?): https://hal-mines-paristech.archives-ouvertes.fr/hal-00975857v2/document
+- Potential video cultural heritage paper to read (and maybe love?): https://hal-mines-paristech.archives-ouvertes.fr/hal-00975857v2/document
+- TIL: "apt-get install anarchism"

 ## Misc
 - first added a xml feed to my blog, next day I actually showcase that endpoint so people can use it